Application deadlines are as follows: May 1 for Fall, October 1 for Spring, March 1 for Summer

 Off-Campus: Students living off campus are responsible for finding their own transportation to where they are living.
 If you are living off-campus you will need to come into the dorms to check in and International Ambassadors will be available to help call a taxi.

 Is temporary housing available?

-Temporary housing on campus will NOT be available for the spring 2013 semester.
-Students who arrive prior to the August 9 will need to book a hotel to stay in until they find an apartment or until the dormitories open.
+Temporary housing on campus are NOT promised to be available for the Fall 2014 semester.
+Students who arrive prior to the August 8th will need to book a hotel to stay in until they find an apartment or until the dormitories open.

 When will I be able to go buy supplies/go shopping?

 During International Student Orientation there will be a trip to the local Wal-Mart.
 There you will be able to buy most things you need.
 We will only be there for 1-2 hours so make sure to have a list of what you need to buy.
 If you are using an international credit card to make your purchases, make sure to bring your passport with you to Wal-Mart.
 Also, check with your credit card provider to make sure your credit card can be used in the U.S. Bedding sets which include (pillow, pillow case, bed sheet, comforter towel, wash cloth) will be available upon arrival at ESU for those who want it.

 Helpful Hint ~ When packing, save space by leaving large items like blankets, laundry soap, dishes, hair products, etc at home.
 These items are easier to purchase after arrival rather than to bring them with you.

 Classes do not start until Wednesday, August 18th, so some students may not return until then.